gregberge/loadable-components/.github/ISSUE_TEMPLATE/feature.md

 ## Pitch

-Why does this feature belong in the SVGR ecosystem?
+Why does this feature belong in the Loadable Component ecosystem?